andreszs/cordova-plugin-recaptcha-v2/README.md

 ```bash
   cordova plugin add https://github.com/andreszs/cordova-plugin-recaptcha-v2
 ```
-⚠ Note that using Play Services SafetyNet 18.1.0 or newer will enforce a minSdk level of 21, while 18.0.1 still works with 19.
+⚠ Note that using Play Services SafetyNet 18.1.0 or newer will enforce a minSdk level of 21, while 18.0.1 still works with minSdk 19.

 # Methods